The top ten must have pantry essentials

 These essentials have seen me whip up a nice warm dinner under 30 minutes and they have definitely saved me more moolah to spend of shoes!

 I do hope you enjoyed this.
-I ought to point out this was asked for by Valerie at Sparks Ranch Resort. always appreciate ideas and feedback.
+I ought to point out this was asked for by Dan at Expose studios. always appreciate ideas and feedback.

 Inspirations For This Article